cabforum/netsec/docs/NSR.md

 ##### 1.2.2

-CA Infrastructure and Network Equipment MUST be implemented and configured to authenticate and encrypt connections:
+Connections to and within the CA Infrastructure MUST be authenticated and encrypted.

-   1. between CA Infrastructure components; and
-   2. between CA Infrastructure and non-CA Infrastructure under CA management.

 CA Infrastructure and Network Equipment MUST be implemented and configured in a manner that minimizes unnecessary active components and capabilities such that: